-The endoscopy department is in the Gastroenterology and Surgical unit on the second floor, Zone B, B57.
+The Endoscopy department is within the Grace Penwarden Gastroenterology and Surgical Unit on the second floor of Zone B, department B57.

 What should I expect?

 On arrival at the unit, report to the reception desk.
 A nurse will take you from the waiting area to the consent room, with anyone accompanying you for support.
 They will check your details and discharge arrangements with you.
 The nurse will discuss the procedures and complete the consent form with you.
 If you have any questions, please ask as we want you to be as relaxed as possible.
 The nurse will explain your consent form, and ask you to sign it, before returning to the waiting room.